• Skip to primary navigation

 Bourbon is a relatively sweet liquor that lends itself well to desserts, and its subtle smokiness adds a layer of richness that works surprisingly well in pecan pie.
 Depending on the brand, the bourbon may also have some vanilla, caramel, and cinnamon notes.

-With that being said, you don’t need to be worried about the bourbon overpowering the other ingredients.
-While its flavor is noticeable, it is most definitely mellow - this isn’t a particularly boozy dessert.
+That said, you don’t need to worry about the bourbon overpowering the other ingredients.
+While its flavor is noticeable, it is most definitely mellow – this isn’t a particularly boozy dessert.

 When it comes to choosing a bourbon for your pie, anything works.
 My advice would be to use whatever you have on hand.
 If you’re not much of a whiskey person but still want to give this recipe a go, consider grabbing a mini/airplane-sized bottle from the liquor store.